laythm/lmy-jquery-parte/README.md

 # parte
-parte is a jQuery based replacement to hide and show html elements dynamicly for a better user experience.
+parte is a jQuery based plugin to hide and show html elements dynamicly for a better user experience.

 it is fully responsive you just need to include Jquery and Bootstrab.